-We collect personal information from you and, if relevant, from your financial adviser and/or nominated broker.
+We collect personal information from you and, if relevant, from your financial adviser.
 We may take steps to verify the information collected.
 Where you provide us with personal information about someone else (for example, your power of attorney, or related persons including the beneficial owners connected with your investment) you must have their consent to provide their personal information to us.